stuartpittaway/diyBMS-CurrentShunt/README.md

 This repository contains the hardware designs, generally in KiCad format.
 Unless you are changing the design, you don't need to use/install KiCad, just use the premade files.

 The GERBER files are in the [export folder](CurrentShuntCircuit/export), along with the files for JLCPCB assembly service.
+You need to request the BOTTOM of the board to be assembled!!

 If you use this coupon code when you place a JLCPCB order